Culture of Memphis, Tennessee: Sports and recreation

 In 2011, Memphis ranked 44th overall out of the largest 50 cities for overall fitness and health by the American Fitness Index.
 Memphis was ranked 40th out of 50 for personal health indicators and 39th for community health indicators.

-In 2011, Sporting News named Memphis the 35th "Best Sports City" out of 271 cities.
 Memphis is home to the University of Memphis Tigers, the Memphis Grizzlies NBA team, and the Memphis Redbirds, a Triple-A minor league baseball team.
 The Memphis Grizzlies were ranked 5th among 122 sports teams in ESPN's 2012 Ultimate Standings, a ranking of all sports teams.
 The Grizzlies ranked 1st in the category "Bang for the Buck".

 The City of Memphis hosts several national sporting events annually.
 Events include the PGA Tour St. Jude Classic, US National Indoor Tennis Championships, the St. Jude Memphis Marathon Weekend, the Memphis in May Triathlon, the AutoZone Liberty Bowl and the Southern Heritage Classic.
 Sporting facilities include the FedEx Forum, Autozone Park, Memphis Racquet Club, Mike Rose Soccer Complex, and over 30 golf courses including TPC Southwind, home to the St. Jude Classic.

 Memphis is home to Shelby Farms Park, a 4,500 acre park that receives about 500,000 annual visitors.
 The park is the 2nd largest urban county park in the United States according to the Trust for Public Land.
-In October 2010, the Shelby Farms Greenline opened, providing bike access from midtown to Shelby Farms.
+In October 2010, the Shelby Farms Greenline opened, providing bike access from Midtown to Shelby Farms.
 Greater Memphis Greenline, Inc. has proposed further expansion of the Greenline, providing access to Overton Park, Uptown Memphis and the development of a multi-use Harahan Bridge Boardwalk, connecting downtown Memphis to West Memphis, Arkansas.
 In 2012, Bicycling magazine named Memphis "America's Most Improved Bike City", citing 35 miles of new bike lanes.
 65 miles of bike lanes were expected to be completed by summer 2012.